damontic/hello-hippo-iac-cicd/README.md

 You will see that the ECR repository was marked as immutable given that once a docker image is pushed and tagged we should not be able to update it.

 ### Deploying using App Runner
-The file [apprunner.tf](iac/apprunner.tf) defines the minimum set of resources needed to deploy a container.
+The file [apprunner.tf](iac/apprunner.tf) defines the minimum set of resources needed to deploy a container in AWS App Runner.
 It automatically assigns a url to it.
 There are further configurations that can be applied to it including:
 - using a custom domain
 - configuring tracing and observability
 - setting up secrets pulled from Parameter store or Secrets Manager